Parabolic Tamari Lattices in Linear Type B: Parabolic quotients in type

-It is our declared goal to describe the $\wboa(\linc)$-aligned elements of $\Hyper_{\alpha}$, and we therefore need a good understanding of the \defn{parabolic longest element} $\woa$ from Theorem~\ref{thm:weak_order_quotients} and its $\linc$-sorting word.
+It is our declared goal to describe the $\wboa(\linc)$-aligned elements of $\Hyper_{\alpha}$, and we therefore need a good understanding of the \defn{parabolic longest element} $\woa$ (which is the element $w_{\circ}^J$ from Theorem~\ref{thm:weak_order_quotients} for the parabolic quotient $\Hyper_\alpha$) and its $\linc$-sorting word.
 The long one-line notation of $\woa$ is obtained by filling the blocks of $\Part(\alpha)$ from left to right with the largest available values so that the increasing property per block from Lemma~\ref{lem:increasing_blocks} is satisfied.
 This is made precise in the following lemma.

 \begin{lemma} Let $\alpha$ be a type-$B$ composition, and let $\woa$ be the longest element of $\Hyper_{\alpha}$.
 For $a\in[n]$ with $\indicator_{\alpha}(a)=i$, we have